opengisch/QField/docs/lv/_sources/prepare/outside-layers.rst.txt

 .. image:: ../images/external_path.png

-To make it works in the device, add the layers in the folder `QField/basemaps`
+To make it works in the device, add the layers in the folder `<device root>/QField/basemaps`